DiscordMix/Mix/README.md

 ## Anvil
+Anvil is a powerful fully-modular, self-contained bot development framework.

-Anvil is a Discord bot framework designed with flexibility in mind.
+**Note**: Anvil is a Discord client wrapper and not a Discord API library.

-Powering the Tux and War bots.
+*Powering the Tux and War bots.*